-For more detail on the dice, including a list of all the sides of each die, see Combat Die Sides, page 131.
+For more specific math of the dice, see Combat Die Sides, page 131.

 Total Failure

 If you roll all blanks, this is called a Total Failure.

 If you suffer a Total Failure, the Guide will roll A dice equal to the Success Target of the task.
 The number of successes rolled is how much damage you take from your failure.
 The Edge rolled is how disadvantaged you end up.